 Beginning as an astronomy and astrophysics major at Villanova University, Camille soon discovered that her favorite part of physics lab was writing lab reports.
 She eventually switched to an English major halfway through her junior year.
 After graduation she went on to complete a master's degree in science writing at the Massachusetts Institute of Technology.
 Before returning to S&T Camille worked at Science News magazine in Washington, D.C., where her primary role was as the publication’s fact checker.
 Her articles have appeared in S&T, Science News, Technology Review, and MIT’s webzine Scope.
 She was also a fellow of the Council for the Advancement of Science Writing in 2009-2010.

-Camille handles science features for Sky & Telescope, overseeing acquisitions and editing of freelance pieces as well as writing feature articles herself (usually about black holes).
-She also covers science news for the website and generally does whatever else might land on her desk.
+Camille handles science features for Sky & Telescope, overseeing acquisitions and editing of freelance pieces as well as writing feature articles herself.
+She also works with the art director to create infographics and covers science news for the website.
 She’s fond of chocolate chip cookies and passionate about black holes — she wrote both her bachelor's and master's theses on them (black holes, not cookies) and blogs about them in her online column The Black Hole Files.
-She is a native of northern California but nowadays can be found weaving her bike through Cambridge traffic.